KalaayPT/Profit-Taker-Guide/docs/miscellaneous/resources-used-honorable-mentions.md

 [5 (and a bit) Years of Profit-Taker](https://docs.google.com/document/d/1DWY-ZNv7cUA6egxDZKYu0e8qz7z-yHT2KncyYAo5NHU/edit)

-This is the guide as it was the day the April 2024 Website dropped.
+This is the guide as it was the day the Website dropped.

 **This guide, version 2!:**